Bringing a dog into your family is a big responsibility. Here are a few areas to consider to see if you're ready for the commitment.

 You’ll have to have some patience and flexibility with your pup, especially in the early days when they’re still learning the ropes.
 If that sounds like a little too much chaos for you, you might want to reconsider whether a puppy — or any dog — is the right fit for your home.
 That being said, your dedication to proper training will help keep things under control but you can’t expect your puppy or dog to be perfect.

 It’s important to make sure that everyone in your family or home is on board with the decision to get a dog.
 If they’re not, it might present tension or issues in the long term.
 It’s also important to think about things like allergies and make sure you find the right breed if you need a dog that is hypoallergenic.

 It’s also helpful to think about how your circumstances might change over the dog’s lifespan and make sure you still see yourself in a position where you can provide a loving home for your pup.
 A move to a big city with a smaller apartment or a new child may change what you’re looking for.

 Do your homework on the right dog for you.

 If you’re still nodding your head after considering all of that, now might be the right time for you to provide a loving home to a canine companion.

-If you’re still not sure, feel free to talk through any and all questions with your breeder.
-Responsible breeders love to share their knowledge and have years worth of hard won insights.
+If you’re still not sure, feel free to talk through any and all questions with your breeder, shelter or rescue.
+Responsible sources love to share their knowledge and have years worth of hard won insights.

 Getting a new dog means that there will be a lot of hard work, money spent, and messes cleaned up on the horizon.
 But it could also lead to one of the most rewarding relationships in your life.
 If you have the right resources and patience, we can’t wait to help you find a dog.
 If you want to pause a bit before getting a dog, that’s a great decision, too, and we’ll be here if and when it’s time!